-The Manila Bulletin Publishing Corp. and U.S. Automotive Co., Inc. are the owners of the Manila Bulletin and both are owned by the Yap Family.
+The Manila Bulletin Publishing Corp. and U.S. Automotive Co., Inc. are the owners of the Manila Bulletin, and the Yap Family owns both.
 Basilio C. Yap is the Chairman of Manila Bulletin Publishing Corp.
-Basilio C. Yap is also the chairman of U.S. Automotive Company, which owns 54.20% of Manila Bulletin.
+Basilio C. Yap is also the chairman of U.S. Automotive Company, which owns 54.20% of the Manila Bulletin.
 Revenue is based on advertising, and the paper also has a classified section.

 Analysis / Bias

-In 2020, Reporters Without Borders ranked Philippines 136/180 in their Press Freedom Index, stating that the Philippines is “Holding the line against Duterte’s attacks.”
-They further report that “Three Philippine journalists were killed in 2019, probably by thugs working for local politicians, who can have reporters silenced with complete impunity.”
+In 2022, Reporters Without Borders, the Philippines is “Holding the line against Duterte’s attacks.”
+They further report, “Three Philippine journalists were killed in 2019, probably by thugs working for local politicians, who can have reporters silenced with complete impunity.”

-In review, the Manila Bulletin publishes articles with emotionally loaded language such as this” “Duterte tells daughter Sara: Be true to your country” and “Palace appeals: Respect Duterte’s remarks against Robredo”.
-When it comes to sourcing the Manila Bulletin does not use hyperlinks and relies on quotes.
+In review, the Manila Bulletin publishes articles with emotionally loaded language such as this” “Duterte tells daughter Sara: Be true to your country” and “Palace appeals: Respect Duterte’s remarks against Robredo.”
+Regarding sourcing, the Manila Bulletin does not use hyperlinks and relies on quotes.
 Reporting on international news comes from the AFP and the Associated Press.

-Editorially, they do not criticize President Duterte and usually glorify him such as this: Duterte: Send me hospital bills of stranded Filipinos with COVID-19.
-When reporting on USA politics such as news pertaining to President Trump they rely on the Least Biased AFP: Trump urges US to reopen as daily death toll spikes.
-In general, the Manila Bulletin publishes factual news, however, there is a very strong pro-Duterte bias that leaves out negative news and criticism.
+Editorially, they do not criticize President Duterte and usually glorify him, such as this: Duterte: Send me hospital bills of stranded Filipinos with COVID-19.
+When reporting on USA politics, such as news pertaining to former President Trump, they rely on the Least Biased AFP: Trump urges the US to reopen as daily death toll spikes.
+The Manila Bulletin generally publishes factual news; however, a strong pro-Government bias leaves out negative news and criticism.
 Therefore, we consider them to be a source that promotes state propaganda.

 Failed Fact Checks

 Overall, we rate the Manila Bulletin Left-Center Biased based on editorial positions that moderately favor the left.
-We also rate them Mixed for factual reporting due to selectively choosing stories that are favorable to the current President, Rodrigo Duterte (propaganda).
-(M. Huitsing 5/31/2020 )
+We also rate them Mixed for factual reporting due to selectively choosing stories favorable to the current President (propaganda).
+(M. Huitsing 5/31/2020 ) Updated (07/15/2022)